-Best Bets for Breakfast or Brunch Before Heading To The Saratoga Race Course
+Best Bets for Breakfast or Brunch Before Heading to Saratoga Race Course

-When it comes to enjoying a delicious breakfast before an exhilarating day at the track, there are several great options right in Saratoga Springs.
-We've rounded up a number of worthwhile restaurants that offer up a delicious breakfast or brunch, and they're just minutes from the race course.
+When it comes to enjoying a delicious breakfast before an exhilarating day at Saratoga Race Course, there are several great options right in the local area.
+We've rounded up a number of worthwhile restaurants that offer up breakfast or brunch.

-Just three minutes from the race course, you can get a scrumptious breakfast at Sweet Mimi's Cafe & Bakery, which is known for having one of the best breakfasts in the Spa City.
+Located about three minutes from Saratoga Race Course, you can get a scrumptious breakfast at Sweet Mimi's Cafe & Bakery, which is known for having one of the best breakfasts in the Spa City.

 Breakfast dishes include buttermilk pancakes, Challah French toast, pink berry swirl waffles, a number of breakfast sandwiches, and much more.
-Plus, there's always scones, muffins, and more sweet bakery items to enjoy.
-Both breakfast and lunch are served from 8am to 2:30pm every day except Tuesday.
+Plus, there are always scones, muffins, and more sweet bakery items to enjoy.

 The Local Pub & Teahouse, which can be found just six minutes from the track, serves up traditional English and Irish specialties.
 They're known as a bar with excellent craft beer selections, but don't discount them for brunch!
 They're not called the "teahouse" for nothing - they offer organic teas from around the world, which could go perfectly with a delicious brunch.

-A longtime Saratoga staple located 10 minutes from the track, The Kettle Restaurant has been in business for over 30 years.
+A popular Saratoga staple located 10 minutes from the track, The Kettle Restaurant has been in business for over 30 years.

-This is a classic family-owned business that uses fresh, local ingredients for their satisfying breakfasts and lunches.
+This is a classic family-owned business that uses fresh, local ingredients for their satisfying breakfast and lunch food.
 Here you can get a short stack of pancakes, steak and eggs, pastrami and eggs, and much more, although what they're famous for is their homemade corned beef hash.

 Saratoga Gluten Free Goods has a motto of "rising above expectations."
 It's not just catchy, it's true - you can find heavenly baked goods that are also gluten free at this small-batch bakery.

-Saratoga Gluten Free Goods is located 17 minutes from the track, and they offer great breakfast items like muffins, doughnuts, quiches, and rolls, but you probably won't be able to resist also picking up a little something sweet while you're there.
-Check out gluten free cupcakes, pies, macarons, and cream puffs.
+Saratoga Gluten Free Goods is located 17 minutes from the track in nearby Schuylerville, but it's well worth the trip in the morning.
+They offer great breakfast items like muffins, doughnuts, and rolls, but you probably won't be able to resist also picking up a little something sweet while you're there.
+Check out treats like gluten free cupcakes, pies, macarons, and cream puffs.
 Yum!

 Bread Basket Bakery

-The Bread Basket Bakery is located just two minutes from the track.
+The Bread Basket Bakery in downtown Saratoga is located just two minutes from the track.
 This charming cafe serves breakfast all day, with options ranging from breakfast sandwiches to a breakfast burrito to a cinnamon swirl French toast to a grilled scone with eggs.

-You can also expect gourmet coffee, and of course, you might want to grab some baked goodies to take home with you to enjoy after the track.
-They have an entire cake and cupcake menu, fresh bread baked daily, pastries, scones, and more.
+You can also expect gourmet coffee, and of course, you might want to grab some baked goodies to take home with you to enjoy later.
+They have fresh bread baked daily, pastries, scones, and more.

-Also located just a five-minute drive from the track is the Triangle Diner.
-You can't beat a solid breakfast at a diner, and this is a great one to choose for reasons beyond its closeness to the track.
+Located just a five-minute drive from the track is the Triangle Diner in Saratoga Springs.
+You can't beat a solid breakfast at a diner, and this is a great place for reasons beyond its close proximity to Saratoga Race Course.

-That's right - you can have breakfast right at the track!
-Each day of the summet meet excepting Travers Day you can enjoy a buffet brunch on The Porch of the Clubhouse.
-It costs $18.50 for adults and $9.25 for kids 12 and under, and it's first-come, first-serve.
+That's right - you can have breakfast right at the track if you want to head there early.
+Each day of the summer meet except Travers Day and Labor Day, you can enjoy an amazing breakfast on The Porch of the Clubhouse.
+There is a fee for breakfast, and it's first-come, first-served.
 The best part is you get to watch the horses work out on the track while you savor your breakfast.